The World ARC 2020

 After a particularly enjoyable round the world voyage in 2014, sailing with World ARC for the Pacific legs and then into Asia, Skyelark then sailed the whole way round the world as part of the World ARC 2017/2018.

-This was a fantastic adventure and we are currently registering interest for going round again in 2020, across the Pacific to Australia and then heading up to Thailand via Indonesia and Malaysia.
+This was a fantastic adventure and we are now taking bookings for going round again in 2020, across the Pacific to Australia and then heading up to Thailand via Indonesia and Malaysia.
 We will sail with World ARC as far as Fiji and then continue independently on to Asia.
-Contact us to register your interest!
+Contact us to book your place!

 We will set off from St Lucia with the World ARC rally in January 2020.
 The route passes through the Panama Canal and then begins a fantastic cruise through the magical islands of the Pacific.
 We will leave World ARC in Fiji where we will have an extra month cruising through Fiji and Vanuatu before heading on to Australia.
 It's then onto Kupang and the start of an extended tour through the Indonesian Islands before heading north up to Malaysia and finishing our tour in Phuket, Thailand in December 2020.